Laptop Mag Verdict

 The Qualcomm-based HP Envy x2 is an incredibly long-lasting laptop with fast 4G built in, but it suffers from mediocre performance.

 For years, the smartphone's LTE has chuckled at the laptop's limited, Wi-Fi-only connectivity.
 But the HP Envy x2 ($999 as tested) is a part of a new breed: a laptop with an LTE modem that comes standard and a Qualcomm Snapdragon 835 processor.
 The goal: ubiquitous internet and a battery that lasts longer than most Intel-powered notebooks.
-Also, it's a detachable 2-in-1, so this Envy x2 can really can go everywhere.
+Also, it's a detachable 2-in-1, so this Envy x2 can really can go everywhere, making it contender for our Best Surface Pro Alternatives page.

 But with that insane battery life -- more than 15 hours! -- and 4G goodness also comes a couple of pretty big caveats: The performance can be pretty sluggish, and the ARM processor inside this machine has trouble running some Windows apps.
 But thanks to its comfy keyboard and great screen, the $999 HP Envy x2 delivers a solid experience for those with modest demands.